kev7862/loginsystem/Readme.md

-#Login System in PHP.: Designed by Websitekali
+#Login System in PHP and MySQL, Designed by Websitekali